vikranthsjsu14/Short_Story_Assignment_CMPE255/README.md

 This assignment is about a short story.
-I chose an article about LLMs challenges and solutions.
-This article clearly explains what goes into LLMs and how it benefits the Cloud platforms.
+I chose an article about LLMs challenges and solutions ifluenced by authors: Baolin Li, Yankai Jiang, Vijay Gadepally.

 Article Link: https://arxiv.org/pdf/2407.12391